 Cannabidiol For Pets - Important Facts and Potential Benefits

-According to the Journal of Veterinary Emergency and Critical Care, marijuana toxicosis in animals increased alongside medical marijuana use in Colorado.
-Marijuana toxicosis is when psychoactive prosperities in marijuana cause anxiety, abnormal behavior, diarrhea, vomiting and other negative effects.
+According to the Journal of Veterinary Emergency and Critical Care, marijuana toxicosis in animals increased alongside medical marijuana legalization in Colorado.
+Marijuana toxicosis is a risk when the psychoactive properties (mainly due to the cannabinoid THC) of marijuana cause anxiety, abnormal behavior, diarrhea, vomiting and other negative effects.
 In some rare cases, ingesting strong doses of marijuana has resulted in animal deaths.
 Alternatively, based on the available evidence (both anecdotal and otherwise), the side effects related to CBD treatments are both rare and mild.

 Treating animals with CBD is obviously much different than treating an animal with medical marijuana.
 The psychoactive effect is eliminated in CBD, leaving primarily cannabidiols.
 A quick search online exposes a growing community of individual pet owners who have begun treating their aging and ailing pets with CBD and many, if not most, are reporting extremely positive results.
 Despite the lack of robust scientific data, using CBD for cats, dogs, and other animals is increasing.
 Pet owners are reporting that using CBD for animals’ health have benefits that far exceed the benefits gained from mainstream medications.

 How Can CBD Benefit Your Pet?

 According to the AVMA, cannabidiol for pets is already well established.
 But for what purpose are pet owners using CBD oil for cats, dogs, and other animals?
 The understanding is that the pet owners use CBD for their own health and symptom management.
 These symptoms include pain, inflammation, seizures, cancer and its associated issues, phobias, digestive issues, and anxiety.
 Naturally, the reasoning is that what works for the pet owner could work for their pets.